 1. Computer Labs

-The SUC has three computer laboratories with around a total of 122 computers with different configurations to match the requirements of the curriculum.
-A total of 170 System are managed by Computing Department with the help of technical assistant.
-All the computers have multimedia with internet facility in the lab and are regularly updated for uninterrupted access by the students.
+The SUC has three computer laboratories; all the computers have multimedia with internet facility in the lab and are regularly updated for uninterrupted access by the students.

 SUC has two heavy-duty photocopiers and printers to serve students in taking photocopies, color printing and color scanning all study material that is required for enhancing their learning outcome.